 What You Should and Shouldn’t Do with Legal and Tax Questions

 The major lawsuit types that come against real estate professionals involve misrepresentation or failure to disclose.
-Unauthorized practice of law (which covers taxation questions) is discussed in Article 13 of the National Association of Realtors® (NAR) Code of Ethics, clearly stating that Realtors® should not engage in, “…the unauthorized practice of law.”
+Unauthorized practice of law (which covers taxation questions) is discussed in Article 13 of the NAR (NAR) Code of Ethics, clearly stating that real estate licensees should not engage in, “…the unauthorized practice of law.”

-What this means has shifted over the years, but generally Realtors® are able to do things like fill in the blanks of pre-printed sales agreements once approved by an attorney.
+What this means has shifted over the years, but generally real estate licensees are able to do things like fill in the blanks of pre-printed sales agreements once approved by an attorney.
 They cannot, however, draft legal documents or give general legal advice, and tax questions fall in this category.

 It’s important for you to research your own state real estate laws.
 It’s also helpful to build relationships with tax professionals and lawyers.
 For example, in California there are a variety of contexts in which real estate agents can safely disclose some tax information.
 An agent may know about the separate income and profit categories for different types of real estate, how depreciation schedules and cost recovery deductions work, and about interest deductions on mortgages.
 In those situations, the agent is protected when answering questions.